alahiff/piezo/README.md

 kubernetes      ClusterIP   10.152.183.1     <none>        443/TCP    179m
 minio-service   ClusterIP   10.152.183.149   <none>        9000/TCP   18m
 ```
+In this case it will be possible to access Minio from within the Kubernetes cluster and from the host using the IP address `10.152.183.149`.
+In order to access Minio externally an ingress controller is required, but for the moment this is not necessary.

 ## Install the Minio client
+The client can be used to check that the Minio server is running and also for uploading any required files necessary for testing piezo.

 Download the client:
 ```
 wget https://dl.min.io/client/mc/release/linux-amd64/mc